knownasmobin/PriceTelegramBot/README.md

 For production use, you might want to:
 - Add error handling for API rate limits
-- Implement caching to avoid excessive API calls
+- Implement database storage for the price cache
-- Add logging and monitoring
+- Add monitoring for failed scraping attempts
-- Use a more robust environment configuration
+- Set up a proxy for more reliable access to the websites being scraped
 - Persist subscriptions to a database to survive bot restarts

 ## Project Structure